-Measurements of energetic condition are important for understanding variation in life history characteristics in studies across the animal kingdom.
-However, the results of this study highlight the need to better understand proxy measures of condition, not only in grackles, but for birds in general.
-Most studies on avian energetic condition only use one proxy for condition, but because energetic condition is difficult to measure directly, it is important to compare multiple proxy variables to ensure each proxy is measuring the intended trait (the jingle-jangle fallacy; Block 1995; Carter et al. 2013).
-Future research could add to this work by incorporating additional methods to measure energetic condition, for example, blood hematocrit levels (Dawson and Bortolotti 1997), protein storage (Houston et al. 1995), or by studying additional traits that could relate to variation in energy stores, such as dispersal (Ellers et al. 1998) or survival (Liao et al. 2011).
-Furthermore, future research would benefit from using logistic exposure models to examine the relationship between body condition and reproductive success because these models control for the bias that arises when early nest failures are not detected, which is not possible in logistic regression models, and it is more sensitive to changes in a bird's nest status (Shaffer 2004).
+The results of this study highlight the need to better understand proxy measures of energetic condition, not only in grackles, but for birds in general.
+Most studies on avian energetic condition only use one proxy variable, but because energetic condition is difficult to measure directly, it is important to compare multiple proxy variables to determine whether the proxy is measuring the intended trait (Block, 1995; Carter et al., 2013).
+If financially and logistically feasible, future research could measure total body composition and relative mass of fat using the relatively new and promising method of quantitative magnetic resonance (Guglielmo et al., 2011), or researchers could incorporate additional physiological methods to measure energetic condition, for example, blood hematocrit levels (Dawson & Bortolotti, 1997; but see Fair et al., 2007).
+Additionally, studying traits that could relate to variation in energy stores, such as dispersal (Ellers et al., 1998), migratory endurance (Deppe et al., 2015), or survival (Liao et al., 2011) would allow us to disentangle whether morphological proxies like fat score and SMI are poor proxy measures for energetic condition, or whether fat score and SMI do not affect reproductive success but may be associated with other life history characteristics.
+Because SMI can perform poorly in birds with low lipid mass, future research should also compare several mass by structural body size equations to determine the most appropriate proxy for a specific study system (Jacobs et al., 2012).
+Lastly, future research would benefit from using logistic exposure models to examine the relationship between energetic condition and reproductive success because these models control for the bias that arises when early nest failures are not detected, which is not possible in logistic regression models, and it is more sensitive to changes in a bird's nest status (Shaffer, 2004).